boers001/docker-introduction/markdown/part3.md

 - none, no networking
 - bridge, each container has is own
 - joined, containers shares a single networking
-- hosts, use the host netowrking
+- hosts, use the host networking

 !SUB
 ### Docker networking topology by Example